codex-semantics-library/patricia-tree/README.md

 - Since our Patricia Tree use big-endian order on keys, the maps and sets are sorted in increasing order of keys.
 - Supports generic maps and sets: a `'m map` that maps `'k key` to `('k, 'm) value`.
   This is especially useful when using [GADTs](https://v2.ocaml.org/manual/gadts-tutorial.html) for the type of keys.
+This is also sometimes called a dependent map.
 - Allows easy and fast operations across different types of maps and set (e.g. an intersection between a map and a set), since all sets and maps, no matter their key type, are really integer sets or maps.
 - Multiple choices for internal representation (`NODE`), which allows for efficient